nsong03/PetProjects/README.md

 # PetProjects
- Things I did in free time.
+ Things I do in free time.
+Most of this stuff is taken/adapted from other sources online, unless there's a detailed readme file.
 Rust/Python